-- Put all loose change into a special jar just for your emergency fund.
+- Put all loose change into a special jar just for your fully funded emergency fund.

-- Due to their size, tax refunds are a great stack of money to add into your emergency fund.
+- Due to their size, tax refunds are a great stack of money to add to your emergency fund.

 - Sell things you don’t need.
 If you want to get a good perspective on it then I suggest you check out Gary Vaynerchuk and his series Trash Talk.
 Most of us have old phones, toys, exercise equipment, electronics, etc. that you can sell and turn into cash.